When is the best time to visit Sri Lanka?

-The climate is under the influence of Monsoon of the Indian subcontinent.
+The climate is under the influence of Monsoon in the Indian subcontinent.
 Seasonal monsoon wind is the main contributor of the island’s rainfall that has six months changing the pattern, Summer monsoon (from April to November) and winter monsoon (November to April).
-The central part of the island, which is mainly comprised of mountains, shows a totally different climate than rest of the country.
+The central part of the island, which is mainly comprised of mountains, shows a totally different climate than the rest of the country.
 Summer monsoon or North-East monsoon brings the rain from April to November and soaks the North, East, Southern and some parts of the Island’s central region.

 Sri Lanka is located between the 5 and 9.5 of north latitudes hence Sri Lanka weather can be described as warm and humid like in most of the tropical countries.
-The average temperature of South-West part of the country records around 28C.
-Northern and eastern part of the country experiences warmer climate, which measured to be around 30C.
+The average temperature of the South-West part of the country records around 28C.
+Northern and eastern part of the country experiences a warmer climate, which measured to be around 30C.

 There is a large difference between the temperature along the coastal belt and the mountains in the central part of the country.
-Every hundred meters above the sea level resulted in a reduction of temperature by 1 C˚ Since the island is surrounded by the Indian Ocean temperature on the land is moderated by the sea wind.
+Every hundred meters above the sea level resulted in a reduction of temperature by 1 Grade celsius; Since the island is surrounded by the Indian Ocean temperature on the land is moderated by the sea wind.
 Even the high temperature is moderated by the sea wind.
 The rainfall is considered as a major factor in deciding the weather of Sri Lanka.
 The country is divided into three climatic zones depending on the rainfall namely dry zone, wet zone and arid zone.

 The monsoon rain that soaks the island throughout the year is a major factor in deciding the best time to visit Sri Lanka.
 The temperature of South-West Sri Lanka considerably drops during the South-West monsoon and the North-East monsoon reduces the temperature of North-East parts of the country.